+86-159 9860 6917

 What is the Difference Between Geocomposite and Geotextile?

-- Geotextiles are primarily used for separation, filtration, drainage, and reinforcement in construction projects.
+- It is primarily used for filtration, separation, reinforcement, and drainage in soil and construction applications.

 What is a Composite Material for Drainage?